 The Seminoles’ statistical success – collectively and individually – is a tribute to Martin’s communication and teaching skills.
 It’s the area of player development which helps set Florida State apart from the masses.

 In need of a catcher heading into the 2007 season, the coaching staff turned to Freshman All-American shortstop Buster Posey.
 With Martin serving as his mentor, the athletically-gifted Posey blossomed into a two-time All-American.
 A Johnny Bench Award finalist in 2007, he won the award presented to the nation’s top catcher as a junior in 2008.
-Under Martin’s tutelage, the Leesburg, Ga., native was awarded the 2008 Rawlings Gold Glove Award for his outstanding defensive play from behind the plate.
+Under Martin’s guidance, the Leesburg, Ga., native was awarded the 2008 Rawlings Gold Glove Award for his outstanding defensive play from behind the plate.
 Posey posted a .989 career fielding percentage as a catcher, registered 12 pickoffs and held opposing runners at bay throwing out 40.8 percent of attempted base stealers.

 In his final season, Posey, who set a single-season record by batting .463 in 2008, was the national leader in six offensive categories and just the fourth player in Atlantic Coast Conference history to win the Triple Crown.

-In 2005, Robinson put together a school-record 40-game hitting streak and raised his average 147 points to a team-leading .427.
+In 2005, Shane Robinson put together a school-record 40-game hitting streak and raised his average 147 points to a team-leading .427.
 He became the only FSU player to record more than 100 hits and 40 stolen bases in one season.
 Two years later, Tony Thomas, Jr. hit a career-high .430 – a 165-point improvement – while leading the nation in doubles per game (0.53).
 He became the first to record 30 doubles, 100 hits and 30 stolen bases in a single-season.
 Martin hit the ground running in his first season as an assistant helping both Brian Cox and Jeremy Salazar make major strides in their offensive production en route to All-America accolades in 1998.
 Cox raised his average 129 points during his senior season leading the team in average (.393), hits (112) and doubles (27).
 Salazar hit .337 as a senior, compared to a .297 average in 1997, with 19 home runs and 91 RBI.

 Martin first distinguished himself as the Seminoles’ starting catcher from 1993-95, earning NCAA All-Tournament honors in each of his three seasons.
 He was the Most Valuable Player of the NCAA Atlantic II Regional in 1994, leading the Seminoles to the College World Series and earning second team NCBWA All-America honors.
 He was selected to the 1995 NCAA Atlantic I Regional All-Tournament Team as the Seminoles returned to Omaha for the second straight year.
 In 1993, Martin was a member of Team USA.
 He was drafted out of college by San Diego in the ninth round in 1995.